-The museums in the wilderness national parks and monuments are designed primarily to interest the average visitor in finding out for himself just what the particular unit has to offer.
-It has been said that the museum exhibits are in reality only the index to the park or monument, which is the real index of nature.
+The museums in the parks are designed primarily to interest the average visitor in finding out for himself just what the park has to offer.
+It has been said that the museum exhibits are in reality only the index to the park itself, which is the real museum of nature.